malzubairi/age-website/docs/intro/setup.md

 ## Installation

-Clone the github repo into any directory
+To get started, clone the above AGE github repo into a new directory.

 Run the pg_config utility and check the version of PostgreSQL, currently only PostgreSQL versions 11 & 12 are supported.
 If you have any other version of postgres, you will need to install PostgreSQL version 11 & 12.
 Follow Setting up multiple versions of PostgreSQL
 ```console